 You are responsible for purchasing your own airline tickets.
 You should fly into Beijing or Tianjin Airport.
-Please plan to arrive in China no later than 10 July in order to complete quarantine before the official reporting date of 1 August.
+Please plan to arrive in China no later than 28 July.
 As soon as you have completed your flight arrangements, please send the date, time and flight number to the school's Human Resource Department who will arrange to have you met at the airport and for your apartment to be made ready for your arrival.
-Please indicate the terminal of arrival.
-Please note that the school may not be able to assist teachers who clear quarantine earlier than 15 July 2023, as your apartment may not be available for occupancy before this date.
+Please indicate the terminal of arrival. assist teachers who come earlier than 25 July 2024, as your apartment may not be available for occupancy before this date.